Making RGB Images with Sentinel Data

 4. Combine Bands

-Now with each of the bands colored, let’s combine them.
+Now, with each band colored, let’s combine them.
 Add a RasterBandCombiner transformer to the canvas and connect all three of the RasterBandInterpretationCoercers.
 We can accept the default parameters for this transformer.

-Now if you run the workspace and then inspect the output you’ll notice that the raster is still very dark, but it is in color.
-This is because bands contain information about how much light each pixel on the sensor received, the values are not currently stretched to the whole available range of 16-bit.
+Now, if you run the workspace and then inspect the output, you’ll notice that the raster is still very dark, but it is in color.
+This is because bands contain information about how much light each pixel on the sensor received; the values are not currently stretched to the entire available 16-bit range.

 Note: If the RasterBandCombiner failed, there may be an issue with the number of rows/columns that each raster has.
 Use the Feature Information window to review the total number of each to confirm that they are the same across all bands.